 **please note that the drawings have an oversight on the third floor listing the number of units.
 The units 19-23 have been reduced from 5 to 1 unit but the numbering system was overlooked.
 A revised drawing has been requested from the developer and will be posted shortly.
 11/12 WR

 A meeting of the Assn’s Zoning Committee was then held.
 The representatives for the applicants and adjacent neighbors attended.
 After a robust discussion, a consensus was agreed to; that the Committee recommended not opposing the rezoning pending the approval of restrictive covenants placed on the properties.
 These restrictive covenants were to follow the recommendations in the mediator’s statement.

 A meeting of the whole Assn Board was held on July 25.
 The Board agreed to the consensus of the Zoning Committee, informed both parties and posted this decision on the Assn website.

 Since the mediator’s report was released, the adjacent neighbors notified the mediators and the Assn that they do not find the concessions offered by the Green Flats developer to be sufficient to endorse the project.
-The Assn also has not yet received the updated site plan and drawings from the developer.
+The Assn also has not yet received the restrictive covenant from the applicants and failure to receive these covenants will jeopardize our Assn’s position.
 We will post these as soon as they are available.

-Now that the mediation is concluded, the rezoning process resets and a public hearing for this rezoning application at the CPB is now set for Nov 7.
+Now that the mediation is concluded, the rezoning process resets and a public hearing for this rezoning application at the CPB is now set for Nov 7 at 3pm in Parr-Widener Community Room of the City and County Building.
 This is just one step in this process.
 We encourage neighbors to review the project and express their thoughts, both pro and con, via the public process.
-Please note there are deadlines for submitting comments prior to the public hearings!
+Direct your email and letters to the case manager, Theresa Lucero Please note there are deadlines for submitting comments prior to the public hearings!

 Wende Reoch, Cranmer Park/Hilltop Civic Assn